 There is an infinite number of use cases for HPC in research and specifically in the pharma domain.
 For example, the BAC (Binding Affinity Calculation) problem requires enormous computing power and is a natural fit for HPC.
 Sphere Consulting allows Pharma companies to cut costs by using cloud HPC and to concentrate on research rather than spending valuable resources and time on development.

-Sphere Consulting has a relentless focus HPC and the client’s experience around cloud HPC.
+Sphere Consulting has a relentless focus on HPC and the client’s experience around cloud HPC.
 We remove the high expertise threshold required to enjoy the HPC benefits and make it accessible to our clients without the distraction of infrastructure maintenance, or complexity of the parallel programming paradigms.
+Book a consultation from software development experts and tell us about your project.